railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 .. figure::  images/account_invoice_tva.png
    :align: center

-   *Detail of tax charges on an invoice.*
+   *Detail of tax charges on an invoice*

 Before approving the invoice you can modify the date and the accounting period, which are entered by default as today's date.
 These fields are found on the second tab :guilabel:`Other Information`.